-At the end of each reporting period, the Confederation reviews if there is evidence of long-term assets value impairment.
+At the end of each reporting period, the Operational Management reviews if there is evidence of long-term assets value impairment.
 If the carrying amount exceeds the recoverable amount, the Confederation performs the impairment estimation.
-At the financial statements date there is no evidence that shows the carrying amount of the long-term assets exceeds the recoverable amount.
+At the date of the financial statements, there are no indications that the carrying amount of long-term assets exceeds their recoverable amount.